geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part1.md

 As usual a bit of engineering diligence can do wonders for testing "common knowledge".

 In my next few posts, I'll explore an approach to microservices that several companies have leveraged to great success.
-I think you will find it of great interest.
+It is essentially a case study that many of you will likely find of great interest.

 [Continue to Chapter 2](/blog/2025/On-Microservices-Part2/)